castleproject/Windsor/docs/debugger-views.md

 ### unique name

 The first element - the name is the unique key by which Windsor identifies the component.
-If you use `Named()` method of the fluent API to give a name to your component, or register the component from XML with `id` attribute, that would be it.
+If you use `Named()` method of the fluent API to give a name to your component, or register the component from XML, that would be it.
 If you don't set a name explicitly (which would be most of the time) Windsor will assign a key itself (most of the time this will be the name of the implementation type, but it does not have to be, so **you should not rely on it**).

 ### service type